 Relevant bodies could mean West Midlands Police, Birmingham City Council Highways Management, Town/City Centre Management Teams.

 No animals must be used in any street collections.
 Please let us know if a collector will need to use their assistance dog during the collection.

 Shopping areas in the city are privately controlled (e.g., the Pallasades Shopping Centre, Pavilions, The Bullring, The Mall Sutton Coldfield, One Stop Perry Barr, Fort Shopping Park etc).
 We do not issue permits for these areas, you will need to contact the appropriate Centre Manager for permission.

-Any permit granted for the City Centre will not automatically entitle you to Collect in Victoria, Centenary and Chamberlain Squares.
-These areas are used for special events and you would therefore also require express permission from the City Centre Management Team to extend into these areas on the day of your collection.
-The City Centre Management Team can be contacted on 0121 616 2894.
+Any permit granted for the City Centre will not automatically entitle you to collect in Centenary, Colmore or Victoria Square.
+These areas are used for special events and express permission is required from City Centre Operations if you wish to extend into these areas on the day of your collection.

 You are not allowed to collect in subways and pedestrian underpasses, nor on the ramp going up to the Pallasades Shopping Centre from New Street in the City Centre.